stevecrawshaw/vs-code-setup/README.md

 Click "Use this template" - Create a new repository.

 Give the repo a name and description.
-Create the repository.
+Create the repository - it will be a new repository on your github account.

 ## Clone the repository
-Here you are essentially copying the repo you created from the template onto your local machine, and referencing it as a git repo that is linked to the gitHUB repo.
+Here you are essentially copying the repo you created from the template onto your local machine, and referencing it as a git repo that is linked to the GitHub repo.

 **It's best to avoid putting this on your OneDrive as I have found that sometimes VS Code can't properly access the .venv, possibly due to OneDrive's syncing, or long path names.** Because you are creating a github repo, this will always be backed up, so you don't need OneDrive for that.